fuyutaa/menuInUnity/README.md

 31. Add as text an "X".

-32. Add a new event on your buttonStart :
+32. Add a new event on your button :
     - script : mainMenu (drag&drop Canvas).
     - function : CloseSettingsWindow().